 The advantage of an X-ray is that it is economical.

 However, in its early stages, PsA involves soft tissue inflammation rather than bone and joint damage.
-Experts note that an X-ray may not show the early signs of PsA, as there may be no visible changes to bones.

 As PsA advances, an X-ray can show that bones are becoming damaged and changing shape.
 In the later stages, the affected bones — particularly in the hands — may appear to have bent.